Are you looking for the best deadlift equipment to help you hit those heavy weights?

 Flat soles let your foot fully splay out when training, allowing the foot to push more force up through the floor.

 4. Weightlifting Chalk

-Ultimately, chalk works by removing moisture from your hands and improving your grip.
-I use liquid chalk and it’s really easy to use, is cheap to buy and a small bottle can last a long time.
+Lifting chalk is an essential for me when deadlifting.
+It’s really easy to use, is cheap to buy and a small bottle can last a long time.

 Studies have shown it can improve gym performance by 16%.
 You can read more about what weightlifting chalk is here.

 You don’t get as much help with chalk as you do with lifting straps, but it’s still a great deadlift accessory.
 It’s also really helpful for other pull-based movements.